 Reunited with her other self, 14-year old Alessa gains full power and finally escapes again!
 The town begins its horrible transformation…her hallucinations become reality, fueled by the hatred and poison in her body.
 Harry follows the vision of his daughter into an alleyway and it begins to transform – blood and flesh cover the walls – little monsters emerge from the shadows, wielding knives.
-They look like children!
+They look like children – the children who teased her!
 The monsters attack Harry and he is powerless to stop them.
 He falls to the ground, then suddenly wakes up in a cafe.
 Was it all a dream?
 Cybil Bennett is standing there, and questions him about his business in town.
 She decides to help Harry find his daughter, and lends him a firearm for protection.
 It isn’t long before he needs it, as Alessas’s fantasy monsters erupt on the scene!
 Alessa, trying to stop the inevitable birth of Samael, places the Seal of Metatron around Silent Hill.

 Dr. Kaufman realizes what has happened and knows he is in over his head.
 He begs Lisa to leave with him, but she pulls away angrily.
 She demands to know what has happened to the girl and what this is all about.
 She threatens to blow the whole thing open…Dr. Kaufman can’t let that happen…it would destroy his career and any chance of escape.
 He grabs a heavy instrument and knocks Lisa out, then locks the door behind him.